On Commonsense Cues in BERT for Solving Commonsense Tasks: Conclusion

 \section{Conclusion}

-We conducted qualitative and quantitative analysis to investigate how BERT solves the CommonsenseQA task, aiming to gain evidence on the source of information involved in the disambiguation process.
-Empirical results demonstrated that BERT encodes structured commonsense knowledge, and is able to leverage such knowledge to a certain degree on downstream commonsense tasks.
-Our analysis has further revealed that with fine-tuning, BERT is able to leverage rich commonsense knowledge on higher layers.
-These suggest that BERT does not solely on superficial patterns for CommonsenseQA.
-To our knowledge, we are the first to show evidences on the mechanism for BERT when conducting CommonsenseQA, which can inspire further work exploiting the underlying mechanisms.
+We conducted quantitative analysis to investigate how BERT solves the CommonsenseQA task, aiming to gain evidence on the key source of information involved in the disambiguation process.
+Empirical results demonstrated that BERT encodes structured commonsense knowledge, and is able to leverage such cues on the downstream CommonsenseQA task.
+Our analysis has further revealed that with fine-tuning, BERT learns to make better use of commonsense features on higher layers.
+These suggest that BERT can learn to make use of truly relevant commonsense cues rather than superficial patterns for CommonsenseQA.

 \begin{appendix}